 An internship is a service-learning educational experience.
-A student intern provides a service to the host organization.
+A student intern provides a service to the industrial host organization.
 In providing this service, you learn about your major field of academic interest.
 Student internships:

 - Enhance and supplement formal academic instruction.

 - Promote the student's personal development and professional preparation.